 The Interfraternity Council organizes a formal recruitment at the start of the Fall and Spring semesters.
 This process allows interested men to meet and learn more about each fraternity at UK before bids are extended.

 In addition to formal recruitment, IFC hosts information sessions and events during K-Week to help chapters and potential members meet one another before the formal process.
-Fall 2017 Formal Recruitment will be from Sunday, August 20 to Saturday, August 26.
-More information about the recruitment dates and events for Fall 2017 is coming soon to the IFC website at KentuckyIFC.com.
+Fall 2018 Recruitment will include events beginning with the Main Lawn Mingle on Sunday, August 19 to Bid Day on Saturday, September 8.
+More information about the recruitment dates and events for Fall 2018 is coming soon to the IFC website at KentuckyIFC.com.

 You must meet the IFC GPA requirement of a 2.7 unweighted High School GPA for new students or a 2.5 college GPA for returning and transfer students.
 The full list of the IFC eligibility requirements is available here.